-Defense Copy (Final Draft): The thesis that is defended should contain all of the chapters in a completed form and full documentation.
+Defense Copy (Final Draft): The defense copy of the thesis that is defended should contain all of the chapters in a completed form and full documentation.

 Final Copy: If as a result of the defense, revisions to the thesis are required, committee members will not sign the thesis until they are satisfied with the revisions.